psevestre/openid-fapi/Financial_API_WD_002.md

 1. (withdrawn);
 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);
-1. shall only use the parameters included in the signed request object passed in the `request` or `request_uri` parameter;
+1. shall only use the parameters included in the signed request object passed via the `request` or `request_uri` parameter;
 1. may support the pushed authorization request endpoint as described in [PAR];
 1. (withdrawn);
 1. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim; and